nguyenthanguth/nguyenthanguth/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 Hello!
 I'm Thang Nguyen and come from to Binh Duong.
 Currently, My job is engineering civil.
-Fueled by a fervor for programming, I've crafted this channel with the noble aim of aiding beginners venturing into the programming intricacies of construction.<br>
+Driven by my passion for programming, I created this channel with the aim of helping beginners explore programming issues in construction.<br>
 ## 📫 How to reach me:

 [![GitHub](https://github.githubassets.com/favicons/favicon.png) GitHub](https://github.com/nguyenthanguth/)